 I do not think anyone can dispute these first few miles are among the most beautiful and jaw-dropping you may ever see!

-A somber note: do NOT venture out onto the mudflats of Turnagain Arm.
+One thing to keep in mind is do NOT venture out onto the mudflats of Turnagain Arm.
 PEOPLE HAVE DIED!
 The coastal silt acts like quicksand and the rushing water drowns them.
-Please be careful!
+So, please be careful!

 My family and I plotted and planned and waited for the Turnagain Arm bore tide to rush by us, only to be a bit disappointed because it was modest at best.
 Still, it was a unique experience.